CONSUMER PROPOSAL VS. DIVISION 1 PROPOSAL IN TORONTO AND SURROUNDING AREAS OF ONTARIO

 If a Division 1 proposal goes into default, and is not remedied within 30 days, then the Proposal will be annulled.
 In the case of a consumer proposal, if the Debtor misses three months of payments, then the proposal will be placed into default.

-SPEAK TO A LIT AT HARRIS & PARTNERS INC. FOR DEBT HELP IN YOUR UNIQUE SITUATION
+SPEAK TO AN LIT AT HARRIS & PARTNERS INC. FOR DEBT HELP IN YOUR UNIQUE SITUATION

-If you personally or your company are faced with financial troubles, it is always wise to seek out the advice of a LIT at an early stage.
-Our LITs can assess your financial situation and provide debt solutions, such as a Division I proposal or a consumer proposal.
-In Hamilton, Toronto, North York, Pickering, Barrie, and other locations, our licensed insolvency trustees are available to serve you.
-Call 1-800-268-8093.
+It’s important to reach out to an LIT as early as possible when you or your company are faced with financial trouble.
+Our LITs can assess your financial situation and provide debt solutions, such as a Division I proposal or a consumer proposal,in order to get you out of debt as fast as possible.
+In Hamilton, Toronto, North York, Pickering, Barrie, and other locations in Ontario, our licensed insolvency trustees are available to serve you.
+Call 1-800-268-8093 and we’d be happy to assist you.